muayyat/Healthify/README.md

-# lightform
+# Healthify
-An implementation of forms on the light framework
+An Artificially Intelligent system for healthcare

 Contributing is easy, do so from Github or Contact me:
 Facebook: https://facebook.com/billah.muayyat